Fedir Danylak: Barvinok

-With the help of the parental committee, Danylak organized a third trip in 2008 as a commemorative tour marking 40 years since the creation of the Barvinok Ukrainian School of Dance.
-This tour featured performances in Lviv, Pukiv, Rohatyn, Ternopil and Kyiv.
-Its most notable presentation, choreographed and produced by Danylak, was the Holodomor dance suite.
-Created to commemorate the victims of the 1932–1933 genocide of the Ukrainian people, it was performed at the annual Ukrainian World Congress in front of the then-president Viktor Yuschenko and prime minister Yulia Tymoshenko of Ukraine.
-It gained further acclaim when it was performed at an event commemorating the victims of the Holodomor on November 29, 2008, in Toronto, Canada.
+With the help of the school's parent committee, Danylak organized a third trip to Ukraine in 2008 as a commemorative tour marking 40 years since the creation of the Barvinok Ukrainian School of Dance.
+This tour featured performances in Lviv, Pukiv, Rohatyn, Ternopil, and Kyiv.
+The Holodomor dance suite, choreographed and produced by Danylak, was among the dances performed.
+Created to commemorate the millions of victims of the 1932–1933 man-made famine in Ukraine, it was performed at the annual Ukrainian World Congress in front of the then-president Viktor Yuschenko and prime minister Yulia Tymoshenko of Ukraine.
+The work was later performed at an event commemorating the victims of the Holodomor on November 29, 2008, in Toronto, Canada.